Public Seminars

 Ready to take a deeper dive into regenerative practice?

-The Regenerative Practitioner Series is enrolling now for cohorts serving Americas- and Europe-based practitioners.
+The Regenerative Practitioner Series is enrolling now for cohorts held both entirely online and in a hybrid in-person/online format.